slowkow/slowkow.com/content/notes/snakemake-tutorial.md

 <!--more-->

-# Steps

-1. Installing Snakemake.
-2. Creating a fake workspace with FASTQ files.
-3. Creating and running a simple Snakefile.
-4. Extending the Snakefile to collate output files.
-5. Extending the Snakefile to use regular expression glob strings.
-6. Launching jobs on an LSF cluster.

 # 1. Installing Snakemake

 Snakemake is a Python 3 package, so you will need Python 3 installed.
 It will